YWY115/learngit/readme.txt

-Git is a version control system.hhh
+Git is a version control system.hhh2
-Git is free software.hhh
+Git is free software.hhh2